 A letter of good standing from the veterinary medical board or regulating body must be submitted as proof of credentialing.
 The letter MUST be on letterhead and, at minimum, contain the original date of credentialing and declaration of any lapse or suspension in license.
 Additional requested information includes last renewal date and expiration date of current license.
 The information contained on a standardized letter from a veterinary medical board will be accepted.
 The letter does not need to be in a sealed envelope.
-Only ONE license verification is required if you hold multiple licenses in different states at the same time between June 1 2017 and June 1 2022.
-However, if you moved to a different state(s) during this 5-year period and let the old license lapse then a letter will be required from each state/province.
+Only ONE license verification is required if you hold multiple licenses in different states at the same time between June 1 2018 and June 1 2023.
+However, if you moved to a different state(s) during this 5-year period and let the old license lapse then a letter will be required from both the old and new state to verify an active license for all work experience.